sweet-tooth-clojure/todo-example/README.md

 2. One component is a _router_ that associates URL patterns with

    * What components to display
-   * Lifecycle events that should get dispatched on entering or exiting a route
+   * Lifecycle callbacks that should get dispatched on entering or exiting a route

-   (I haven't shown the router code that ties routes to components and lifecycle events, but I'll introduce you to it later.)
+   (I haven't shown the router code that ties routes to components and lifecycle callbacks, but I'll introduce you to it later.)
-3. Another component is a _nav handler_ that reacts to nav events by looking up the corresponding _route_, dispatching its lifecycle events, and setting it as the current route in the appdb
+3. Another component is a _nav handler_ that reacts to nav events by looking up the corresponding _route_, dispatching its lifecycle, and setting it as the current route in the appdb
-4. The `[::stnf/dispatch-current]` re-frame event causes the nav handler to handle the current URL, dispatching lifecycle events and setting the current route
+4. The `[::stnf/dispatch-current]` re-frame event causes the nav handler to handle the current URL, dispatching its lifecycle and setting the current route
 5. The `::stnf/routed-component` subscription pulls components for the current route out of the app db, and those components get rendered